ALF-eV/Association/DE-RSE-Proposal.md

 ## Prerequisites for the software project

-> We should at  least go European....
-Still better, let's not link this effort to any nation!
+Open Source, Research, and Germany(? funding <-> networking) based I think.

-Open Source, Research, and Germany based I think.
 We can think about whether we want any other contribution towards DE-RSE from the project.

 ##  Funding
 Within the public German research sector it can be difficult to bring deliver funds from outside